r00t-3xp10it/resource_files/README.md

 ![mosquito_banner](http://i63.tinypic.com/2e5pce9.png)

-Mosquito allow us to scan Local Lan or WAN networks using nmap (search-recon) and metasploit (recon-exploration-brute-force), but unlike metasploit the scans performed by nmap will use a fake UserAgent (IPhone/Safari) stealth scans (SYN ack) and random data in each packet sent (--data-length) that turns forensic IDS analysis more dificult to identify the attacker.
+Mosquito allow us to scan Local Lan or WAN networks using nmap (search-recon) and metasploit (recon-exploration-brute-force), but unlike metasploit the scans performed by nmap will use a fake UserAgent (IPhone/Safari) stealth scans (SYN ack) and random data in each packet sent (--data-length) that turns forensic IDS analysis more dificult to identify the attack.

     stealth technics used by mosquito to evade IDS analysis
     -------------------------------------------------------